 In this program, your staff will learn:

-A tri-fold HT Learning Aid printable pdf is designed to assist staff in remembering the key points and action strategies.
+A tri-fold HT Pocket Guide forHealthcare printable pdf is designed to assist staff in remembering the key points and action strategies.
+We have an insertable pdf for the ICD Codes for human trafficking cases to go along with our Pocket Guide.

 Abolitionist William Wilberforce once said, “You may choose to look the other way but you can never say again that you did not know.
 Let it not be said that I was silent when they needed me.”